VCA Regional Institute for Veterinary Emergencies and Referrals

 Compassionate Care

-Many customers praised the staff for their kindness and compassion during difficult times, especially when dealing with end-of-life decisions for their pets.
+Many customers praised the staff for their kindness and compassion during difficult times, especially when dealing with euthanasia and emergencies.

 High Costs

-Numerous customers expressed concerns about the high costs of services, with some feeling pressured to pay for expensive treatments without clear communication.
+Numerous customers expressed concerns about the high costs of services, with some feeling pressured to agree to expensive treatments.

 1.0